Policies and Procedures

 NOTICE OF PUBLIC RECORDS SEARCH

 Submission of certification application may subject you to a public records search, search on the respective Secretary of State website, or other Internet-related searches.
-No formal background checks or consumer reports will be performed on the applicant or the applying business during the certification process.
+A formal criminal and civil background check will be performed on the applicant or the applying business during the certification process.

 BOARD OF DIRECTORS

-NAWRB’s Board of Directors are required to call each certification applicant and ask a pre-determined series of questions about the certification application, including but not limited to inquiring about the business structure of applying business, the role of the majority stakeholder in day-to-day operations, and prior certification attempts.
+One of NAWRB’s Board of Directors are required to call each certification applicant and ask a pre-determined series of questions about the certification application, including but not limited to, inquiring about the business structure of applying business, the role of the majority stakeholder in day-to-day operations, and prior certification attempts.

-The member’s business is solely responsible for completing and submitting the application package.
-Applications that are in the correct order, titled, and legible will have a faster processing time than out-of-order or unorganized applications.
-If any documents do not apply to the applicant’s business structure, a cover letter with company heading, explanation of why a document is inapplicable to the business, and majority stakeholder’s signature must be included in lieu of the document.
+The applicant’s business is solely responsible for completing and submitting the application package.
+Applications must be submitted in the correct order, titled, and tabbed in a 3-ring binder.
+NAWRB staff is available to answer questions, on required documents.
+If any listed documents do not apply to the applicant’s business structure, a cover letter with company heading, explanation of why a document is inapplicable to the business, and majority stakeholder’s signature must be included in lieu of the document.

-Completed applications are accepted through mail via trackable courier only.
+Completed applications are accepted by mail via trackable courier only.
+Applications sent via email will not be accepted.

 Irvine, CA 92614